 committed any offence under the Prevention of Corruption Acts 1889 to 1916 nor under Section 117 of the Local Government Act 1972.

-I acknowledge that the Council will rely upon the representations in response to this in selecting those Organisations to participate in this procurement process and may seek its wasted costs from an Organisation if any representations are materially untrue or incorrect (or later become untrue or materially incorrect in the absence of immediate notification by the candidate to the Council).
+I acknowledge that the Council will rely upon the representations in response to this ITT in selecting those Organisations to participate in this procurement process and may seek its wasted costs from an Organisation if any representations are materially untrue or incorrect (or later become untrue or materially incorrect in the absence of immediate notification by the candidate to the Council).

 The Declaration should completed by a Director of each Relevant Organisation